Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Anderson Park and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Anderson Park and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

-• Private landlords and property managers are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes